cgshep/pymsh/README.md

 ## What is a Multiset Hash?

 A _multiset_ is like a set, except it can contain multiple instances of the same item.
 For example:
-- A set might be `{apple, banana, cherry}` (with no duplicates).
+- A set might be `[apple, banana, cherry]` (with no duplicates).
-- A multiset could be `{apple × 3, banana × 2, cherry × 1}`.
+- A multiset could be `[apple, apple, apple, banana, banana, cherry}` (duplicates matter).

 Multiset hashing (MSH) produces a hash value that reflects both the _types_ of items you have and the _quantities_ of each item, but _not_ their order.
-In other words, if we hash the following, then the same hash values will be produced: `hash(apple, banana, banana, apple, apple, cherry) == hash(apple, apple, apple, banana, banana, cherry)`
+If we hash the following using an MSH scheme, then the same hash values will be produced: `hash(apple, banana, banana, apple, apple, cherry) == hash(apple, apple, apple, banana, banana, cherry)` We can see that the order does not matter as long as the elements and their quantities are the same.

 ### Why Is This Useful?